In this article /

 This study named it “the McClintock effect”, which gained popular recognition.
 But it wasn’t until years later, when critics began to point out the flaws in her scientific process and compared her findings to other studies, that this theory was then proven wrong.

-Proven FictionIn 2006, a study tracked 186 women living in dorms in China.
+Proven FictionIn 2006, a study tracked 186 college students living in dorms in China.
 Though there were many times that the women’s menstrual phases synced up, the researchers couldn’t conclude that there wasn’t any one cycle was influencing another.
-Their conclusion for this syncing was instead that mathematically they were bound to sync up eventually.
+Their conclusion for this syncing was instead that mathematically their monthly periods were bound to sync up eventually.

 Another study out of Oxford University took data from over 1,500 menstruators and also showed that menstruation can occur simultaneously for women who live in proximity but there is no reason to believe causation.